Thriving, Part 4. Thriving With Cancer Means "Letting" People Help

 Going from asking to survive breast cancer to actually becoming a thrivor of breast cancer was a process that meant taking risks.
 I'm sharing my story with you and people suffering from breast cancer - and any serious illness - in the hopes that it helps you during your journey through the process.

-It is Breast Cancer Awareness Month, and this article is Part 4 of Dr. Bailey's Thriving Series, her 5-part blog series sharing insights and personal experiences for going beyond surviving cancer, to thriving.
+It is Breast Cancer Awareness Month, and this article is Part 4 of my Thriving Series, a 5-part blog series sharing insights and personal experiences for going beyond surviving cancer, to thriving because of it.

 I always prefer to be the one 'doing the giving.'
 I always repay a favor by reciprocating at least what was given to me, and ideally more.
 I’ve always felt better with my favor balance sheet ending up this way.

 But when I announced to my community that I had serious breast cancer, offers of help started coming in.
 What's more, once I started chemo I realized I was going to need help.
 I also knew that my favor balance sheet was going to have to go into very uncomfortable territory - and may never be rectified.
 Accepting that I needed help was another jump into the abyss.

 The challenge was that my cancer survivorship doctor, Dr. Shaw, said that if I walked 40 minutes every day I would get a 20% bump in my chance of surviving.
 I had really aggressive breast cancer and my chances of surviving were dismal.
 I wanted every survival bump I could get.
 And this meant I wanted to get out and walk - yet on chemo I felt so ill it wasn’t safe for me to walk alone.

 Dr. Shaw warned me in advance that when you are on chemo it is easier to sit on the couch and eat Saltine crackers for the chemo stomach ache, than it is to get out and walk.
 She said DO NOT make the couch and Saltine choice.
 I needed to walk, and I had to figure out how to make that happen.